massalabs/massa/docs/testnet/faq.rst

 ------------------------------------------------------------------------------------------------------------------------

-If you migrate your node from one computer/provider to another you should save the private key associated with the staking address that is registered.
-This private key is located in the `wallet.dat` file located in `massa-client` folder.
-You can also save your node private key `node_privkey.key` located in the `massa-node/config` folder, if you don't then don't forget to register your new node private key to the Discord bot.
+If you migrate your node from one computer/provider to another you should save the keypair associated with the staking address that is registered.
+This keypair is located in the `wallet.dat` file located in `massa-client` folder.
+You can also save your node keypair `node_privkey.key` located in the `massa-node/config` folder, if you don't then don't forget to register your new node keypair to the Discord bot.

 If your new node has a new IP address then you should not forget to